igorbrigadir/twitter-advanced-search/README.md

 ### Known Unknowns and Assumptions:

-I have no idea how Twitter decides what should match `filter:news`, or how, if at all - it changed over time.
-But we can try to retrieve tweets and see if there's commonality. `lang:unk` will match most empty tweets or tweets with a single number or link. `filter:safe` presumably uses the User setting "Contains Sensitive Content" - but may also apply to specific tweets somehow.
+I have no idea how Twitter decides what should match `filter:news`, my guess is that it's based on a list of whitelisted domain names, as tweets from anyone can appear as long as they link to a news site, no idea if this list is public.
+No idea if or how this filter changed over time.
+But we can try to retrieve tweets and see. `lang:unk` will match most empty tweets or tweets with a single number or link. `filter:safe` presumably uses the User setting "Contains Sensitive Content" - but may also apply to specific tweets somehow.

+It would be great to be able to reliably find Promoted tweets - this may be possible with some of the card searches.

+I'd also like to search for Collections (Timelines) and Moments, but this seems to work ok with just `url:` searches. eg: `url:twitter.com/i/events` and `url:twitter.com/i/moments` (I think the difference is events are curated?) but `url:twitter.com url:timelines` has many false positives.

 ### Full List of supported languages: